2025 Solar Incentives Guide for Willowick, OH - Tax Credits & Rebates

 In most cases, solar incentives apply to:

-Specific incentives, including ones handled by the Ohio government or by your county/municipality, might have additional qualifications.
-Speak with your local Willowick solar installer to discover what incentives your project may qualify for.
+Specific incentives, including ones handled by the Ohio government or by your county/municipality, may have additional qualifications.
+Get in touch with your local Willowick solar installer to learn more about what incentives your project will qualify for.

-How much can I save on my electric bill annually if I install solar panels on my house in Willowick?
+How much can I save on my electric bill annually if I add solar panels to my Willowick home?

 How long until the federal solar tax credit ends?